Protobuild/Protobuild.Docs/package_management_nuget.rst

 .. _NuGet: http://nuget.org/

-Protobuild supports using NuGet packages with Protobuild projects, and indeed, references to NuGet libraries are automatically determined when generating projects, based on the presence of the NuGet ``packages.config`` in the project's folder.
+Protobuild supports using NuGet packages with Protobuild projects, with support for package URLs of the form ``https-nuget://repository.org/|PackageName@PackageVersion``.

 .. warning::
     NuGet does not offer proper seperation of platforms for binaries.
 You may